saurabhnative/contentblog/content/blog/creating-private-routes-and-handling-session-in-react-js.md

   `gist:codeclassifiers/324a38d9135fbff7eff304c46f1904bf#headerupdated.js`
 * We have defined a `renderLogout` method on line 3 which displays a logout button in the header section if the user is on the home page.
 The `handleLogout` function on line 12 takes care of destroying session token on the client-side and redirecting user to the login page.
 * This completes a short tutorial on creating private routes and handling authentication on client-side using react.js.
-  The complete source code for till this section can be found here: [Github](https://github.com/codeclassifiers/loginforms/tree/develop-authenticated)
+  The complete source code for this section can be found here: [Github](https://github.com/codeclassifiers/loginforms/tree/develop-authenticated).
   If you would like to see how to use this complete setup on a sample app then you can check out the quiz app which I created in this repo: [Github](https://github.com/codeclassifiers/quiz-app-frontend)
 * If you have any doubts in this tutorial then reach out to me on [LinkedIn](https://www.linkedin.com/in/saurabh-mhatre/) or [Twitter](https://twitter.com/saurabhnative)